 Of course, some curmudgeons do not feel any pressure to shop for gifts at all.
 Charles Dickens’s A Christmas Carol was first published in 1843, and popularized “humbug” for holiday scrooges everywhere.
 On a certain fateful Christmas Eve, Ebenezer Scrooge watches his past, present, and future life from an outside perspective while being accompanied by three ghosts and wakes to experience a change of heart and being.
 Explore this enduring holiday classic about redemption and family with a new resource: Using Textual Clues to Understand “A Christmas Carol” (3 Lessons).
 In Lesson 1, students focus on the first stave of the novel as they identify the meanings of words and phrases that may be unfamiliar to them.
 This activity facilitates close examination of and immersion in the text and leads to an understanding of Scrooge before his ghostly experiences.
 In Lesson 2, students examine Scrooge’s experiences with the Ghosts of Christmas Past, Present, and Future and discover how Dickens used both direct and indirect characterization to create a protagonist who is more than just a stereotype.
 In Lesson 3, students focus on stave 5 as they identify and articulate themes that permeate the story.

-Dickens’ Scrooge is not the only literary figure to experience an epiphany on Christmas Eve. “’Twas the night before Christmas and all through the house, not a creature was stirring, not even a mouse” opens one of the most famous poems about Christmas, "A Visit from St. Nicholas."
+Dickens’s Scrooge is not the only literary figure to experience an epiphany on Christmas Eve.
+"Twas the night before Christmas and all through the house, not a creature was stirring, not even a mouse” opens one of the most famous poems about Christmas, "A Visit from St. Nicholas."
 (An e-text of the poem, with illustrations, is available through Project Gutenberg.)
 Professor Clement C. Moore came forward to claim authorship of "A Visit from St Nicholas" in 1844; however, some evidence indicates that it may have been the work of Major Henry Livingston, Jr. EDSITEment-reviewed American’s Story from America’s Library contains a brief feature on this staple holiday chestnut, which helped establish the image of a magical gift-bearing Santa figure into the national consciousness of America.
 See "Washington Irving: Author of America's Christmas" for a discussion about how this author conjured up an earlier prototype of our modern-day jovial Santa Claus who soars through the night sky, landing on rooftops to deliver presents (via chimneys) to good girls and boys.

-The History of Kwanzaa, accessed through EDSITEment-reviewed Internet Public Library, provides an extensive history of this secular holiday, which is celebrated from December 26th until New Year’s Day.
+The History of Kwanzaa provides an extensive history of this secular holiday, which is celebrated from December 26th until New Year’s Day.
 For each of seven days, celebrants recognize a principle or value (Nguzo Saba), for example, Unity or Self Determination.
 Each day is also associated with a symbol, such as Mazao, crops that “symbolize work and the basis of the holiday” or Zawadi, which are “meaningful gifts to encourage growth, self-determination, achievement, and success.”
 Kwanzaa itself is a word adapted from a Swahili phrase for “first fruits.”